UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * User clicks on a "Create Idea" button
 * User fills out info such as title, description, and status of the project
-* User sees a message saying that the idea has been successfully created
+* User sees a message saying that the idea has been successfully created given the information input in the previous step
+* Idea starts off with 0 upvotes, backers, volunteers, honorarium notes, updates
+* Idea listings page gets updated to show the idea for the given location
 ```

 <a name="email-digest"></a>